Builderall vs Clickfunnels – which is the better sales funnel software for internet marketing growth?

 - Backpack (Clickfunnel’s built-in affiliate management software)

-This plan is worth it if you're "all in" with Clickfunnels.
+This plan is worth it if you’re “all in” with Clickfunnels, know how you’re getting your website visitors, and have a sound marketing strategy.

 Not sure if you need an “all-in-one” solution for either of these two?

-Don’t worry; you can always start with the Digital Marketing plan (Builderall) or the Start Up Plan (Clickfunnels) and use a 3rd-party email marketing software.
-Both Clickfunnels and Builderall have top-notch integrations.
+Don’t worry; you can always start with the digital marketing Premium plan (Builderall) or the Start-Up Plan (Clickfunnels) and use a third-party email marketing software.
+Both Builderall and Clickfunnels have top-notch integrations.
 These are the plans I’d recommend for beginners.

 An affiliate funnel usually looks something like this: